 - (a) Competence and responsibility - 1.
 The Pilot-owner is always responsible for any maintenance that he performs. - 2.
 Before carrying out any Pilot-owner maintenance tasks, the Pilot-owner must satisfy himself that he is competent to do the task.
 It is the responsibility of Pilot-owners to familiarize themselves with the standard maintenance practices for their aircraft and with the aircraft maintenance programme.
 If the Pilot-owner is not competent for the task to be carried out, the task cannot be released by the Pilot-owner. - 3.
-The Pilot-owner (or his contracted continuing airworthiness management organisation referred to in Subpart G, Section A of this regulation) is responsible for identifying the Pilot-owner tasks according to these basic principles in the maintenance programme and for ensuring that the document is updated in a timely manner. - 4.
-The approval of the maintenance programme has to be carried out in accordance with point M.A.302. - (b) Tasks
+The Pilot-owner (or his contracted CAMO or CAO) is responsible for identifying the Pilot-owner tasks according to these basic principles in the maintenance programme and for ensuring that the document is updated in a timely manner. - 4.
+The approval of the maintenance programme has to be carried out in accordance with point M.A.302.

+(b) Tasks